mathewgomas-alfred/mathewgomas.io/reference_manual/layers_and_masks/layer_styles.rst

 Layer styles are effects that are added on top of your layer.
 They are editable and can easily be toggled on and off.
 To add a layer style to a layer go to :menuselection:`Layer --> Layer Style`.
 You can also right-click a layer to access the layer styles.

-When you have the layer styles window up, make sure that the "Enable Effects" is checked.
+When you have the layer styles window up, make sure that the :guilabel:`Enable Effects` item is checked.

 There are a variety of effects and styles you can apply to a layer.
 When you add a style, your layer docker will show an extra "Fx" icon.
 This allows you to toggle the layer style effects on and off.